 STRATEGY 13: EDUCATIONAL REFORMS TO INCLUDE DOM.
 BDCONCERNS: Education curriculum on biological and agricultural sciences for the students at schools and college levels needs to be modified and reoriented so as to include various values and benefits along with the equity, cultural and ethical dimensions of Dom.
 Bd To create interest and respect on diversity in young minds, innovative methods are called for.
-(A1) Create Curiosity in Students' Mind Innovative methods like Biodiversity Contests by creating a "bio-diversity contests fund" in each state to conduct contests, quizzes, essay writing and other such competitions for school Modification (A2) Syllabus include IAKTs/EVM college students, agricultural/veterinary curricula (A3) Maintain Niche Diversity Center in Schools and Colleges, (A4) Training and Reorientation for Scientific Community on the issues on equity, gender, food ethics, sustainability, culture and informal knowledge and security, technologies related to dom. bd (A5) Alternative Methodology to Value the 'Total Benefits' of Dom.
+(A1) Create Curiosity in Students' Mind Innovative methods like Biodiversity Contests by creating a "bio-diversity contests fund" in each state to conduct contests, guizzes, essay writing and other such competitions for school students, (A2) Syllabus Modification include and college IAKTs/EVM into agricultural/veterinary curricula (A3) Maintain Niche Diversity Center in Schools and Colleges, (A4) Training and Reorientation for Scientific Community on the issues on equity, gender, food ethics, sustainability, culture and informal knowledge and security. technologies related to dom. bd (A5) Alternative Methodology to Value the 'Total Benefits' of Dom.
 Bd.: